top of page

 • Recognizing triggers and planning responses

 For example, a client might learn to pause and take deep breaths when feeling overwhelmed, helping them regain control and focus.
+Working with a coach can help them better understand triggers, how to set up structures to prevent triggers, and what do when the unavoidable inevitably happens.

 Using Strengths-Based Approaches